rafaelhuntstokes/bayesian_optimisation/README.md

 Particle interactions in SNO+ are observed as spatial and temporal distributions of photomultiplier tube (PMT) hits.
-In order to reconstruction the position of particle interactions in the scintillator, accurate models of the observed PMT hit time distributions must be obtained.
+In order to reconstruction the position of particle interactions in the scintillator, an accurate model of the observed PMT hit time distribution must be obtained.

 This optimisation package was developed to improve the efficiency of calibrating the SNO+ scintillation photon emission timing model.
 Scintillation photons are